mapcraftlabs/mapcraft_docs/uploads.md

 ### Shape count limits for single layers and splitting

 Only roughly 7k shapes or so can be rendered in a single shapefile or study area.
 However Labs supports much larger files than this by splitting files based on a `split_key` attribute in the file.
 All shapes with the same `split_key` will be put into a study area together.
 Labs now splits files for you - simply set the switch to "Multiple study areas" when creating a layer and include an attribute that can serve as the split key (you will be asked to pick the attribute name to split on).

+There is no practical limit to the number of total shapes that can be included in a split Lab - the largest shapefile to date included most of the parcels in the state of California.

+### Lookup tables

+Small non-spatial lookup tables are also supported for csv upload.
+These files do not need to contain a geometry column and will not be rendered on the map.
+Set the switch to "Lookup table" to upload a file of this type.